February 2023 Newsletter

 Youth enterprise groups

-I was especially encouraged by how motivated the youngsters in this project were and their determination to not only improve their own situation, but to help train others within their community once they have mastered their vocation.
+We are especially encouraged by how motivated the youngsters in this project were and their determination to not only improve their own situation, but to help train others within their community once they have mastered their vocation.

 Farming and livestock associations